 All students at Goldwyn School have an Education, Health and Care Plan (EHCP).

-Admission to Goldwyn is the responsibility of the Local Authority through consultation with the Principal and Head of Centre or Centre Manager.
-The Local Authority refers students whose EHCP identifies needs that meet the centre's admission criteria.
+Admission to Goldwyn is the responsibility of the Local Authority through consultation with the Principal.
+The Local Authority refers students whose EHCP identifies needs that meet the school's admission criteria.